colehawkins/bayesian-tensor-rank-determination/mnist/README.md

 ## Setup

-Install the requirements and set up the conda environment:
+Install the requirements and set up a conda environment:
 ```
 conda env update -f requirements.yml
-conda activate tensor_layers
 ```

 Install the tensor layers package.
 You will need to move up one directory, then return to this directory to run the MNIST example.